Help Yourself (band): History

 In December 1972, Help Yourself with Leonard and B. J. Cole, played at Man's Christmas Party.
 The double 10" album, Christmas at the Patti recorded at this concert, contains far more of their performance (24’) than their hosts (11’30’’).
 Ducks Deluxe also played this concert, but Whaley had already left.

 Beware The Shadow was released in late 1972, but none of the first three albums sold well.
 The Helps appealed to a hippie audience such as fans of Grateful Dead and Quicksilver Messenger Service so they were moderately successful in the U.S. but never toured there.

 In 1973, the band proposed touring with Roger Ruskin Spear, the Flying Aces and Vivian "Spiv" Morris, in a vaudeville show called "Happy Days", which was to be held in a circus tent.
 They started recording material for this in January, but Burton was unhappy with the proposed theatrical tour, so he left.
 Whaley returned and the band started recording their new album in February, finishing the Happy Days album in March and the Helps album in April, when they also recorded their second Peel Session.
 After a two-month "Happy Days" tour, the fourth album, The Return of Ken Whaley, was released, with the Happy Days album included free with the first 5,000 copies.

 The fourth album did not sell well either, and the band were not getting many gigs, so they were surprised when United Artists asked them to record another album, which they started recording in July 1973, with a line-up augmented by Sean Tyla.
 The album was to be called 5 and a cover was commissioned from Rick Griffin.
 They only had "half formed ideas" and although they eventually laid down 8 tracks, they gave up recording and disbanded in August 1973.
 They re-formed for "The Amazing ZigZag Concert" on 28 April 1974 with a core line-up of Morley, Treece, Whaley and Charles with Burton and Leonard guesting.

 Being incomplete, 5 was not issued, although a few years later some fans tried, unsuccessfully, to persuade the band to complete the album.
 After Morley released his solo album Aliens in 2001, the suggestion re-arose, and the album was finally completed in 2002/2003 by Morley, Treece and Whaley, with Kevin Spacey on drums, as Charles had other commitments.
 The album was eventually released in 2004.

-A six-CD career spanning box set entitled "Passing Through" was released in 2021 on Cherry Red Records covering all their existing studio-recorded music, newly remastered, with additional tracks including a non-album single, a 1972 demo, the Christmas at the Patti live tracks and previously unreleased BBC sessions.